huggingface/blog/ml-director-insights-4.md

 **Background:** Samuel is a senior Data Science and ML Engineering leader at Pluralsight with a Ph.D. in cognitive science.
 He leads talented teams of Data Scientists and ML Engineers building intelligent services that power Pluralsight’s Skills platform.

-Outside the virtual office, Dr. Franklin teaches seminars in Data Science and Machine Learning for Emory University.
-He also serves as Chairman of the Board of Directors for the Atlanta Humane Society
+Outside the virtual office, Dr. Franklin teaches Data Science and Machine Learning seminars for Emory University.
+He also serves as Chairman of the Board of Directors for the Atlanta Humane Society.

 **Fun Fact:** I live in a log cabin on top of a mountain in the Appalachian range.

 **Pluralsight:** We are a technology workforce development company and our Skills platform is used by 70% of the Fortune 500 to help their employees build business-critical tech skills.

 #### **1. How has ML made a positive impact on Education?**
 Online, on-demand educational content has made lifelong learning more accessible than ever for billions of people globally.
 Decades of cognitive research show that the relevance, format, and sequence of educational content significantly impact students’ success.
 Advances in deep learning content search and recommendation algorithms have greatly improved our ability to create customized, efficient learning paths at-scale that can adapt to individual student’s needs over time.